 Somehow, I let the lax feeling of not needing to train trickle all through my life and took a much needed break from the busy-ness last week.
-It’s finally time to share my race recap from the 2018 Dick’s Sporting Goods Pittsburgh Marathon – UPMC Health Plan Half Marathon! // This post may contain affiliate links.
+It’s finally time to share my race recap from the 2018 Dick’s Sporting Goods Pittsburgh Marathon – UPMC Health Plan Half Marathon! // Blog posts on this site may contain affiliate links.
+As an Amazon Associate I earn from qualifying purchases.

 If you’d like to read more about my previous experiences, check them out here!